 College Signing Day

-In 2020, many high school seniors and their schools are celebrating College Signing Day virtually.
+Many high school seniors and their schools are celebrating College Signing Day traditionally around May 1st.
 College Signing Day celebrations recognize and pay tribute to the hard work each student has contributed to accomplish high school graduation and move on to achieve a college degree.

 What is College Signing Day?